Kofi100/SocialLinks-HTMLChallenge-KofiK/README.md

 This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+*Note:Some changes were made after this Readme.md got added, so some of the codes in this Readme.md might not the same in the repository/repo.

 ## Table of contents

 - [Overview](#overview)